 Interoperability and cross-functionality will become table stakes within the workplace and end-user services sector, as the number and heterogeneity of platforms and devices continues to proliferate, propelled in part by the bring-your-own-device movement.

 The exponential increase in IoT-connected systems and devices

 The Internet of Things has created a huge opportunity for IT services firms to provide integration capabilities that are scalable, reliable and delivered via a large, distributed field-engineering workforce, especially within the manufacturing and industrial sectors.

 IT services firms will need to build solutions around a range ofmobile and web-based technologies, and adopt next-generation development tools and methodologies (such as Agile & DevOps), to keep pace with increasingly digital-savvy customers.

 Complex data sets and analytics

 IT services firms will need to find ways to leverage artificial intelligence, machine learning, data cleansing and supporting technologies, to serve customers intent on building robust in-house data analytics capabilities.

 IT services vendors will need to develop comprehensive cybersecurity solutions that can keep 100% of a client’s data safe, and that evolve with customers' changing needs.

-Our Capability Building team provides customised learning experiences led by Bain experts who combine deep domain knowledge with real-world perspectives.
+We provide customized learning experiences led by Bain experts who combine deep domain knowledge with real-world perspectives.

 M&A CapabilityM&A Capability